mna/gocostmodel/README.md

 There may be places where compiler optimizations render some benchmarks moot.
 If you find any such occurrences, please open an issue or send a pull request.

+The names of the `*_test.go` source files should give an idea of the category of operations that are benchmarked.

 ## Example

 Here is a short example of benchmark results, run on a Toshiba Chromebook 64-bit running Ubuntu (LXDE) with crouton: